igor-baiborodine/docker-liferay-portal-ce/readme/content.md

 ```
 The `-v /my/own/liferaybasedir:/etc/opt/liferay` part of the command mounts the `/my/own/liferaybasedir` directory from the underlying host system as `/etc/opt/liferay` inside the container.

 All files and sub-directories with its content placed into the `/my/own/liferaybasedir` will be copied to the `LIFERAY_HOME` directory when the container starts.
-The only exception here is that the `/my/own/liferaybasedir/scripts` and its content will not be copied.

 For example:
 1. If you need to add `portal-ext.properties` to your `liferay-portal` instance, place the portal-ext.properties file into the `/my/own/liferaybasedir` directory.
 2. If you need to override `setenv.sh` in your `liferay-portal` instance, place the setenv.sh file into the `/my/own/liferaybasedir/tomcat/bin` directory.

 ## Execute custom shell scripts
-To execute shell scripts before Liferay Portal starts, you can use the `VOLUME` that mapped to container's `/docker-entrypoint-initliferay.d` directory.
+To execute shell scripts before Liferay Portal starts, you can use an optional volume `VOLUME` that mapped to container's `/docker-entrypoint-initliferay.d` directory.

 You will need to:
 1. Create a directory on a suitable volume on your host system, e.g. `/my/own/liferayinitdir`.